thunderbird89/esf/stories/story-angels-in-armor.md

 Then the Chinese ambassador said, without raising his voice:

-> "We did.
+> "It said so itself: we did.
 All of us.
 By leaving a void."

 Eyes turned.